lahori-venkatesh/freelancing-project-thesocialartist/README.md

 - **Analytics**: Real-time tracking and reporting
 - **Progressive Web App**: PWA for mobile users
 - **CI/CD**: Automated deployments
+- **Advanced Animations**: More sophisticated micro-interactions

 ## 📞 Contact & Support

 For questions, support, or business inquiries:

 - **Email**: [hello@thesocialartist.in](mailto:hello@thesocialartist.in)
-- **Phone**: +91 8506044943
+- **Phone**: +91 8447378826
 - **Website**: [https://thesocialartist.in](https://thesocialartist.in)
 - **Portfolio**: [https://thesocialartist.in/portfolio](https://thesocialartist.in/portfolio)

 **Built with ❤️ by Lahori Venkatesh**

-*This project demonstrates best practices in modern web development: performance, accessibility, and user experience—delivering a professional digital presence for The Social Artist agency.*
+*This project demonstrates best practices in modern web development: performance, accessibility, and user experience—delivering a professional digital presence for The Social Artist agency with enhanced mobile interactions and smooth animations.*

 ---